Graphical User Interface Testing: Squish GUI Tester

 1.

-Allows you to create a test script automatically by event recording.
+It allows you to automatically create a test script by recording events.

 2.

-Allows the checking properties of any interface objectcomparison of images, visual check (property and image verification), and validation of values of tables.
+It allows the verification of properties of any interface object, image comparison, visual verification (verification of properties and images), and validation of values of tables.

 3.